JakubSzuber/Local-Monuments-Website/README.md

 cd Local-Monuments-Website
 ```

-First create a our application's namespace
+First create a our application's namespace:
 ```shell
 kubectl apply -f k8s-manifests/namespace.yml
 ```

-Then create all other resources at once.
-After you run this command there will be created:
+Then create all other resources at once by a single command:
 ```shell
 kubectl apply -f k8s-manifests
 ```

-You can print all resources within this app's namespace (so all resources that create that app): deployment for Nginx and Gunicorn, Cluster IP service for Postgres and Gunicorn, load balancer service for Nginx, and resources related to Posgres (persistent volume claim and a stateful set):
+You can print all resources within this app's namespace (so all resources that create that app): deployment for Nginx, Gunicorn, and PostgreSQL, ClusterIP service for Postgres and Gunicorn, NodePort service for Nginx, and resources related to Posgres (Configmap, Persistant Volume, Persistant Volum Claim):
 ```shell
 kubectl get all --namespace=local-monument-website
 ```